shivxsh/Pizza_Bill_Generator/README.md

 *Deluxe Pizza :
 A deluxe pizza comes loaded with extra cheese and toppings.
-Hence the customer will not have the choice of adding manually.
+Hence the customer will not have the choice of adding them manually.
 However, the customer is capable of choosing betweeen dine-in or takeaway.

 Finally, the bill is generated based on the preferred pizza customizations by the customer.